helloworldUSA/DGraph/README.md

 # DGraph
-  DGraph is a large-scale graph processing system.
+  DGraph is a graph processing system for directed graph analysis.

   * It enables fast convergence speed and low data access cost.